phalcon/documentation/docs/db-phql.md

 ## Lifecycle
 Being a high-level language, PHQL gives developers the ability to personalize and customize different aspects in order to suit their needs.
 The following is the life cycle of each PHQL statement executed:

-* The PHQL is parsed and converted into an Intermediate Representation (IR) which is independent of the SQL implemented by database system
+* The PHQL is parsed and converted into an Intermediate Representation (IR) which is independent of the SQL implemented by the database system
-* The IR is converted to valid SQL according to the database system associated to the model
+* The IR is converted to valid SQL according to the database system associated with the model
 * PHQL statements are parsed once and cached in memory.
 Further executions of the same statement result in a slightly faster execution

 ## Raw SQL